swent-epfl/public/tutorials/VDIGuide.md

 First, please check the [official document](https://support.epfl.ch/epfl?id=epfl_kb_article_view&sysparm_article=KB0017020) about VDI machines to familiarize yourself with their usage.
 Learn how to log in to the platform and try to use an existing machine to understand the basic operations.

+Our course has a dedicated VM named "cs311-f26-uat-v2".
+Please select this one for your projects in this course, as the other generic ones may not have Android Studio and other dependencies installed.

 ## Run Android Studio on the machine